lothar243/its280/W06Ch09-MassStorage2.md

   * More commonly Apple File System (APFS)
 * Linux
   * Ext4 (Fourth Extended File System)
-    * Supports partitionls of 1 EB, with files of 16 TB
+    * Supports partitions of 1 EB, with files of 16 TB
     * Backwards compatible with ext2 and ext3

   * ZFS